JuheonChu/Comp491-Transformers-TechSpike/resources/jax/README.md

-This document puts together our learning of JAX and facts we found interesting.
+This document puts together our learning of JAX.

 ## JAX basics for machine learning